signalogic/SigSRF_SDK/mediaTest_readme.md

 In this example, the test takes about 11.4 sec to encode and decode all 21 channels.
 Given the 30 sec duration of each audio channel, we can calculate a max single core capacity of around 55 channels of encode + decode to stay in real-time.
 On an Atom C2358 @ 2 GHz, the same command takes about 33 sec.
 Of course processing time varies depending on your system's core type and speed.

-To make the test longer, for example to allow htop inspection of core activity and memory usage, the input waveform file can be "wrapped" using the repeat command line option, for example:
+To make the test longer, for example to allow htop inspection of core activity and memory usage, the input waveform file can be "wrapped" using the [-RN repeat command line argument](#user-content-commandlinerepeat), for example:

     mediaTest -cx86 -itest_files/Nchan21.wav -oNchan21_evs.wav -Csession_config/evs_16kHz_13200bps_config -R11

-which extends the test time to several minutes.
+extends the test time to several minutes.
 Entering -R0 will repeat indefinitely until the 'q' key is pressed - although if you do that then you should keep an eye on things, as a massive output .wav file will build up quickly !

 The commands below run the 21-channel wav file encode + decode test with the SigSRF AMR-WB codec: